pandysong/blog/content/about.md

 I switched to a silicon company which provide chips and solutions for wireless/voice/IoT products.
 I am lucky to have different roles in this company, as a software team leader/manager, and then as a technical sales and account manager.
-The sales and AM roles were quite different with the pure technical roles.
+The sales and AM roles were quite different from the pure technical roles.
 That needs me to have much more complicated human to human communications with a totally different set of skills, which I gained a lot during the work.